 Most mainstream haircare brands are not 100% vegan.
 These are certain animal-derived ingredients to look out for in general:

-If you're interested in which products are vegan or finding vegan brand alternatives – keep reading or click on this link: Virtue vegan products.
+If you're interested in finding the best vegan products or vegan brand alternatives – keep reading or click on this link: Virtue vegan products.

 Animal Testing Policy and History